How Long Does a Robot Vacuum Battery Last? Robot Vacuum Battery Life per Charge Cycle, Lifespan, and Maintenance

 How can I tell if my robot vacuum battery is deteriorating?

-How often should I replace the battery?
+When should I replace my robot vacuum battery?

 Are there ways to reduce battery stress?